Utopia (band): Todd Rundgren's Utopia

 On his 1973 album A Wizard, a True Star, Rundgren had sung the line "Wait another year, Utopia is here."

 For a short period of time (1973–74) Todd Rundgren's Utopia consisted of Rundgren plus Hunt Sales and Tony Fox Sales together with the late David Mason (a musician from Florida, not to be confused with the former Traffic guitarist Dave Mason) and "M. Frog" (Jean-Yves Labat), who initially played rhythm guitar and later synthesizers.
 However, the Sales brothers had left by the time the band recorded its first release, being replaced by percussionist Kevin Ellman and bassist John Siegler.

-The first two albums — Todd Rundgren's Utopia (1974) and Another Live (1975) — featured lengthy, complex and highly arranged progressive rock pieces, performed by a six-piece multi-instrumental ensemble composed of Rundgren (guitar and vocals), Ellman (drums and percussion), Siegler (acoustic and electric basses and cello), Mark "Moogy" Klingman (keyboards), Jean-Yves Labat (now on synths), and Ralph Schuckett (keyboards).
-Klingman had played with Rundgren as early as his first album Runt; both Klingman and Siegler had played on Side 4 of Rundgren's third album Something/Anything, and together with Schuckett they had also played on Rundgren's fourth album A Wizard, A True Star.
-Meanwhile, Rundgren had played on Labat's solo album M. Frog.
-Ellman debuted with Rundgren on the album Todd.
+The first two albums — Todd Rundgren's Utopia (1974) and Another Live (1975) — featured lengthy, complex and highly arranged progressive rock pieces, performed by a six-piece multi-instrumental ensemble composed of Todd Rundgren (guitar and vocals), Kevin Ellman (drums and percussion), John Siegler (acoustic and electric basses and cello), Mark "Moogy" Klingman (keyboards), Jean-Yves Labat (now on synths), and Ralph Schuckett (keyboards).
+Klingman had played with Rundgren as early as his first album Runt (1970); both Klingman and Siegler had played on Side 4 of Rundgren's third album Something/Anything (1972), and together with Schuckett they had also played on Rundgren's fourth album A Wizard, A True Star (1973).
+Meanwhile, Rundgren had played on Labat's solo album M. Frog (1973).
+Ellman debuted with Rundgren on the album Todd (1974).

 The debut album contained only four tracks and ran for almost sixty minutes total, opening with "Utopia Theme" — recorded live in concert — and closing with the extended concept piece "The Ikon", which ran more than thirty minutes and took up all of side two of the album.
 Soon after this first album was completed, Labat left the band.
 The remaining five-piece lineup was referred to by Rundgren as the "Rhythm Kings" and recorded the song "Real Man", later released on Rundgren's 1975 album Initiation, along with other Rundgren solo material.
 Former Moog programmer Roger Powell joined the band on synthesizer, restoring it to a sextet.
 Ellman left the band to become an executive at his family's Beefsteak Charlie's restaurant.
-He was replaced by John "Willie" Wilcox, who had been the drummer with Hall & Oates on the Rundgren-produced War Babies album.
+He was replaced by John "Willie" Wilcox, who had been the drummer with Hall & Oates on the Rundgren-produced War Babies (1974) album.